Introduction: Prescription Ski Goggles

 - One pair of ski goggles

-- One pair of prescription glasses/spectacles (having previously been cast into a drawer as being unfit to grace your face)
+- One pair of prescription eyeglasses/spectacles (having previously been cast into a drawer as being unfit to grace your face)

-- A small flat-bladed screwdriver to fit the spectacle frame's small screws.
+- A small flat-bladed screwdriver to fit the eyeglasses frame's small screws.

-- A wooden clothes peg (to hold the bridge of the glasses) - these appear to be called 'clothespins' in the USA
+- A wooden clothes peg (to hold the bridge of the glasses) - aka 'clothespins' (USA)

 - BluTack or equivalent - adhesive putty (for trial positioning the glasses)